 - Ohio approved Medicaid expansion in 2013

-- Ohio Medicaid enrollment is up 48% since 2013, due in large part to Medicaid expansion and the COVID pandemic
+- Enrollment is up 57% since 2013, due to Medicaid expansion and the COVID pandemic

 Medicaid expansion in Ohio

-Ohio lawmakers who were opposed to Medicaid expansion brought a lawsuit against the Kasich administration in an effort to block expansion, because the full legislature was not involved in the decision to expand Medicaid — it was done through the Controlling Board (six legislators who handle budget adjustments in the state — most states do not have something like this) after the Ohio House and Senate both voted to block Medicaid expansion and Kasich vetoed their measure.
+In 2013, Ohio’s then-Governor John Kasich announced that the state would expand Medicaid.
+Ohio lawmakers who were opposed to Medicaid expansion brought a lawsuit against the Kasich administration in an effort to block expansion, because the full legislature was not involved in the decision to expand Medicaid — it was done through the Controlling Board (a group of legislators who handle budget adjustments in the state — most states do not have something like this) after the Ohio House and Senate both voted to block Medicaid expansion and Kasich vetoed their measure.

 Ultimately, in late 2013, the Ohio Supreme Court ruled in favor of Governor Kasich, and Medicaid expansion took effect as scheduled in 2014.
 During the 2015 legislative session, lawmakers agreed to allow Medicaid expansion to continue, although the issue was just part of the budget agreement – there was no separate legislation on Medicaid expansion.

-As of early 2022, total Medicaid/CHIP enrollment in Ohio stood at nearly 3.2 million people, which was up 48% from 2013, before the ACA’s expansion of Medicaid took effect.
-And roughly a quarter of those enrollees have coverage as a result of the ACA’s expansion of Medicaid: For the 2022 fiscal year, which began in July 2021, the state estimated that 831,425 people were enrolled under Medicaid expansion (this population is referred to as Group VIII, or the expansion group).
+As of late 2022, total Medicaid/CHIP enrollment in Ohio stood more than 3.3 million people, which was up 57% from 2013, before the ACA’s expansion of Medicaid took effect (nationwide Medicaid enrollment is up 60%, so Ohio’s enrollment growth is very similar to the national average).
+And nearly a million of those enrollees have coverage as a result of Ohio’s expansion of Medicaid under the ACA (this population is referred to as Group VIII, or the expansion group).

-Medicaid enrollment, including Group VIII and other eligibility categories, has grown significantly during the COVID pandemic.
-This is partially due to the widespread job and income losses, particularly in the early days of the pandemic.
-But it’s also been driven in large part by the Families First Coronavirus Response Act, which provides states with additional federal Medicaid funding on the condition that Medicaid enrollees not be disenrolled until after the COVID public health emergency ends.
-The public health emergency has been repeatedly extended in 90-day increments since the start of the pandemic, and is expected to continue at least until the fall of 2022.
-The result is that Medicaid enrollment has been steadily growing since the spring of 2020, without the normal eligibility redetermination and disenrollment process.
+Medicaid enrollment, including Group VIII and other eligibility categories, has grown significantly during the COVID pandemic This is partially due to the widespread job and income losses, particularly in the early days of the pandemic.
+But it’s been driven in large part by the Families First Coronavirus Response Act, which has provided states with additional federal Medicaid funding on the condition that Medicaid enrollees not be disenrolled during the COVID public health emergency.
+That rule ends on March 31, 2023, and states can begin disenrolling people as early as April 1.

 Ohio Medicaid work requirement never took effect

-In February 2018, the Ohio Department of Medicaid posted the state’s proposed work requirement for a one-month public comment period.
-The official work requirement proposal was submitted to CMS in April 2018.
-While the Centers for Medicare and Medicaid (CMS) approved the waiver in May 2019, it was never implemented.
+Ohio’s work requirement proposal was submitted to CMS in April 2018, with an estimate that 18,000 people would lose coverage due to non-compliance with the work requirement or reporting requirements.
+Although the Centers for Medicare and Medicaid (CMS) approved the waiver in May 2019, it was never implemented.
 Ohio had planned to implement the work requirement at the start of 2021, but it was delayed as a result of the COVID pandemic.
 In August 2021, CMS officially withdrew the waiver approval.
-And although the state appealed that decision, Medicaid work requirement waivers have been universally rejected or withdrawn by the Biden administration and none are in effect as of 2022.
+The state appealed that decision, but Medicaid work requirement waivers were universally rejected or withdrawn by the Biden administration.

 Critics contend that Ohio’s work requirement for SNAP benefits (on which the proposed Medicaid work requirement is closely modeled) has resulted in significantly fewer Ohio residents receiving food assistance, but has not improved their employment situation.
 Instead, reliance on food banks and soup kitchens has increased sharply, and food instability is more of a problem than it was before the work requirement was implemented for SNAP.
 Advocates worried that the same thing would happen with Medicaid — a work requirement doesn’t give people better employment prospects, but it puts their health coverage in jeopardy, potentially making it that much harder for them to hold down a job.